Im-in-the-byte/aws-notes/07-lambda-and-serverless.md

 - AWS Lambda is a **serverless compute service** that runs your code without provisioning or managing service.
 - You pay **only for compute time** you consume (measured in milliseconds).
 - Supports multiple languages:
-  -Python, Node.js, Java, Go, C#, Ruby, etc.
+  - Python, Node.js, Java, Go, C#, Ruby, etc.

 ---